 Links and Downloads

-In addition to course offerings, several faculty members lead voluntary research groups, providing opportunity for students to engage in hands-on research endeavors, to present at state and national conferences, and to publish their findings.
+In addition to course offerings, several faculty members lead voluntary research labs, providing opportunities for students to engage in hands-on research endeavors to present at state and national conferences, and to publish their findings.
 Below, please find a description of some of the current research initiatives involving students.